cfanatic/fx-restapi/README.md

 It evaluates JSON responses sent from the server and sets the toolbar badge text to either "New", "Error" or "Unknown".

-Run this add-on if you automatically want to be informed in the browser when a system state has changed:
+Run this add-on if you automatically want to be informed in the browser when a system state has changed.
-> New message has arrived

 ## Installation
 Mozilla requires add-ons to be verified.
 You have to run the [**Developer Edition**](https://www.mozilla.org/en-US/firefox/developer/) for Firefox in order to test this add-on.